 10. Employee benefits.

-If your organization has put together a good employee benefits program, make sure they know about it!
-Research found that an organization of 250 employees that fails to communicate its employee benefits spends around $325,000 a year more on staff turnover and sickness absence than those companies that have comparable employee benefits packages, but have good internal communication practices.
-It’s likely that you have a large volume of information to share, so creating a video series on employee benefits is a great idea.
+If your organization has a stellar employee benefits program, make sure they know about it!
+Research found that an organization of 250 employees that fails to communicate its employee benefits spends around $325,000 a year more on staff turnover and sickness absence than those who have good internal communication practices.
+It’s likely that you have lots of information to share, so creating a video series on employee benefits is a great idea.